Form¶

 The first code block provides you with Zammad’s current jQuery dependency.
 This script section usually belongs to your website’s header section.

-The channel form suggests the following script tag which loads the javascript libary required from an external site.
-This may not suite your local requirements.
-You can use locally hosted jQuery version, however the version is fixed.
+The channel form suggests the following script tag, which loads the javascript library required from an external site.
+This may not suit your local requirements.
+You can use a locally hosted jQuery version, however the version is fixed.

 Do not mix jQuery versions - it’s likely to break something.